 -

 NEW!
-Join us for a dynamic showcase of breakthrough innovation in the water sector, featuring early-stage and growth-stage companies from across the UK and Europe.
-This session is designed to spotlight the most exciting technologies and business models shaping the future of water.
-A panel of experts will assess the potential for deployment and partnership, offering a perspective to scalability and impact.
+Join us for a dynamic showcase of breakthrough innovation in the water sector, featuring early and growth-stage companies.
+This session will spotlight the most exciting technologies and business models shaping the future of water, while exploring their paths to commercialisation.

 -